-Rupert Hammond-Chambers is BGA’s managing director for Taiwan.
-He is an expert on Taiwanese political and economic issues.
-He is also developing a special focus on defense and security within BGA.
+Rupert is an expert on Taiwanese political and economic issues and additionally brings a special focus on defense and security within BGA.

-Since 1994, Hammond-Chambers worked as vice-president at the U.S.-Taiwan Business Council and in 2000, was elected president.
+Rupert concurrently leads the U.S.-Taiwan Business Council, where he was elected vice president in 1998 and president in 2000.
 Prior to 1994, he served as an associate for development at the Center for Security Policy, a defense and foreign policy think tank in Washington, D.C.

-Hammond-Chambers was born and raised in Scotland.
-He holds a Bachelor of Arts degree from Denison University.
+Rupert was born and raised in Scotland.
+He holds a Bachelor of Arts from Denison University.